nodejs/node/doc/api/child_process.markdown

 There is a special case when sending a `{cmd: 'NODE_foo'}` message.
-All messages containing a `NODE_` prefix in its `cmd` property will not be emitted in the `message` event, since they are internal messages used by node core.
+All messages containing a `NODE_` prefix in its `cmd` property will not be emitted in the `message` event, since they are internal messages used by io.js core.
 Messages containing the prefix are emitted in the `internalMessage` event, you should by all means avoid using this feature, it is subject to change without notice.